US Embassy issues warning to Americans in Trinidad and Tobago as tensions with Venezuela escalate | Law-Order

 It was an unusual warning that came as tensions grow between the United States and Venezuela over deadly US strikes in Caribbean waters targeting suspected drug traffickers.

-The alert is based on threats directed at American citizens in the Caribbean nation, with US authorities saying "it could be linked" to ongoing tensions in the region, Trinidad and Tobago's minister of homeland security, Roger Alexander, told The Associated Press.
+The alert is based on threats directed at American citizens in the Caribbean nation, with US authorities saying ''it could be linked'' to ongoing tensions in the region, Trinidad and Tobago's minister of homeland security, Roger Alexander, told The Associated Press.
+However, local authorities declined to share specific details about the reported threats.

 Authorities in Trinidad and Tobago have responded to the threats by implementing security measures to deal with any situations that may arise, Alexander said.